 Summer

-• We do not recommend taking courses at UCSB while preparing intensely in the summer.
+- We do not recommend taking courses anywhere while preparing intensely in the summer.

 By the end of October

-• Submit all of your law school applications through the CAS as early as possible.
+- Submit all of your law school applications through the CAS as early as possible, as soon as your LSAT score is available.

 Applying Through the LSAC